-Osceola County recommends that residents store uncontaminated sandbags for reuse during possible future storms.
-Sandbags that have not come into contact with water can be saved to be used in case of additional flooding.
-Uncontaminated sand can be used for gardens or flower beds and bags can be thrown in the garbage.
+Osceola County recommends that residents save sandbags that have not come into contact with water for use in future possible storms.
+Uncontaminated sand can be used for gardens or flower beds.

 Never use the sand from sandbags to fill children's sandboxes or playgrounds.
 Residents must dispose of sandbags that have come in contact with floodwater by taking them to the Bass Road Yard Waste Disposal Site at 750 S. Bass Road, Kissimmee, FL 34746.